-As a result of the growing interest in this type of sport, the severity of injuries and the number have significantly increased as well, according to Robert Lurie from the Children's Hospital of Chicago.
+As a result of the growing interest in this type of sport, the severity of injuries and the number has significantly increased as well, according to Robert Lurie from the Children's Hospital of Chicago.
 Dr. Cynthia LaBella, the medical director of the Institute for Sports Medicine at the Ann Camp, claims that when compared to the rate of injuries of other sports (like basketball or soccer for girls) the rate is actually quite low.
 However, the severity of the injuries for cheerleaders is much more significant.
-In fact, between 60 and 70 percent of all cheerleading injuries are considered to be catastrophic injuries, for girls who are at the high school age.
+In fact, between 60 and 70 percent of all cheerleading injuries are considered to be catastrophic injuries, for girls who are of high school age.
 Because of this, doctors are greatly concerned for the health and wellbeing of those who are in this extremely dangerous sport.

 The involvement of cheerleaders in the United States has significantly changed over the last few decades.
 The American Academy of Pediatrics (AAP) claims that students who are older than the age of 6 who have been involved with either school or competitive cheerleading have skyrocketed in number.
-In 1990, there were an estimated 600,000 students involved with cheerleader, and as of 2003 there were an estimated 3.5 million cheerleaders in the sport around the country.
+In 1990, there were an estimated 600,000 students involved with cheerleading, and as of 2003, there were an estimated 3.5 million cheerleaders in the sport around the country.
 Reports show that an estimated 96 percent of those involved in cheerleading are required to do much more than the typical dancing routines.
 In fact, most cheerleaders are expected to not only be strong dancers, but also gymnastics who can jump, leap, and tumble and toss themselves and others across the stage.

 The AAP is seeking to have the institution of cheerleading classified as a sport because of the high levels of injuries that can result from it.
 If this can be accomplished, there will be more protection for injured athletics to make sure they are treated the same as an injured football player, for example.
 In the event you believe your student was wrongfully injured because of the negligent actions of another person, consider contacting Morris & Dewett Injury Lawyers, today for the Shreveport personal injury lawyer who can help you!